C1. Patterns and Relationships

 The activity can be modified to meet the needs of the students.

-To facilitate the task To enrich the task
+To Facilitate the Task To Enrich the Task

-• Simulate a visit to a movie rental site to help students understand that the cost of the rental is what is always added to the points on the loyalty card and that the cost of the subscription is only added once, when the subscription is purchased, but always remains part of the total amount paid.
+• simulate a visit to a movie rental site to help students understand that the cost of the rental is what is always added to the points on the loyalty card and that the cost of the subscription is only added once, when the subscription is purchased, but always remains part of the total amount paid.

-• Add a variation to one of the five scenarios, for example: only the first film is available for rental at the special price of $1;
+• add a variation to one of the five Scenarios, for example: only the first film is available for rental at the special price of $1;

-• Ask students to express the rule using a symbolic representation, where each of the variables is defined.
+• ask students to express the rule using a symbolic representation, where each of the variables is defined.

 Follow-up at Home

-At home, students share the classroom learning situation with a family member and then present the table of values below.
+At home, students share the classroom learning context with a family member and then present the table of values below.
 Together, they compare costs and determine a pattern rule that represents the relationship between the number of movies rented and the cost at each site to answer the following questions:

 • Which site is more advantageous for someone renting seven movies?
 (Site 1)